homestar9/adobe-4212699/README.md

 2. Type `server start cfengine=lucee@5`
 3. Open a browser to index.cfm and note the process **completes with no error**!
 4. Stop the server with the command `server stop`

+### Questions?
+Reach out to me via the ticket or https://www.angrysam.com